MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/creating-tabbed-applications.md

 ![The images added to the project](creating-tabbed-applications-images/tabbedimages7new.png)

-See the **Tab Bar Icon Size** section of [Apple's Custom Icons page](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/custom-icons/) for guidance on the correct dimensions.
 The recommended size varies based on the style of the image (circular, square, wide, or tall).

 The `Image` property only needs to be set to the **second.png** filename, iOS will automatically load the higher resolution files when needed.
 You can read more about this in the [Working with Images](~/ios/app-fundamentals/images-icons/index.md) guides.
 By default tab bar items are grey, with a blue tint when selected.